 Determine the risk to the organization from threat events of concern considering: (i) the impact that would result from the events; and (ii) the likelihood of the events occurring.

-Step 4: Maintaining the IT Risk Assessment
+Step 4: Maintain the Assessment